-- Any attack can be described through six elements
+- Any attack can be described through, at least, six attributes

 - 1. Precondition

 - rights on system objects

 - resources

 - competences and info

 - 2. Post condition

 - rights on system objects

 - 3. enabling vulns

 - 4. actions to be executed

 - 5. success probability

 - 6. noise